dtcooper/tomato/docs/index.md

 Tomato is easy to use, and hard to screw up playout software written for the specific use case of [Burning Man Information Radio](https://bmir.org).

+!!! danger "A Word of Caution"
+    Currently, **Tomato is under <u>_active_</u> development**.

+    This documentation may not reflect the latest changes, or may include changes that are not yet available. _Beware!_

 ## Quickstart

 You'll probably want to either read about the [desktop app](client.md) and